tuana9a/spring-mongo-query-resolver/README.md

 Assertions.assertEquals(criteria.getCriteriaObject(), desiredCriteria.getCriteriaObject());
 ```

-after you get your Criteria you can do what ever with it, like: add more criteria to it then add it to the query
+After you get your Criteria you can add it to the query and start querying data with it

 ```java
 criteria = criteria.and("location").near(point).maxDistance(maxDistance);